BRijesHRa1/GBM_Task/README.md

     - Converted survival columns (except sample_id) to numeric.
     - Converted expression values to numeric after melting.

-4.  **Gene Expression Unpivoting**: This was the most critical transformation.
+4.  **Normalization (Gene Expression Unpivoting)**: This was the most critical transformation.
 The `GBM_gene_expression_data.csv` file was in a **"wide" format**, with over 16,000 columns, one for each gene.
 This structure is extremely inefficient for database querying.
 The data was "melted" or "unpivoted" into a **"long" format** with three columns: `sample_id`, `gene_symbol`, and `expression_value`.
 This transformation resulted in a tidy, normalized table structure that is optimal for relational database storage and retrieval.

 **Referential integrity**:
 Kept only survival and expression rows whose sample_id exists in clinical.